 Buyers will look everywhere -- into cabinets, under carpets, inside closets.
 (You think you had it bad with nosy relatives poking around!)
 Plus, a clean house gives the impression of being larger.

 Home Inspection Checklist

 Make notes on what needs minor clean up and what needs a major repair.
 Evaluate your home as if you were a potential buyer, so the key is to be honest with yourself!

-After many discussions, your North West Calgary Homes agent will know the minimum conditions, acceptable closing dates, and lowest price you'll accept from a potential purchaser.
+After many discussions, your Royal LePage Benchmark - North West agent will know the minimum conditions, acceptable closing dates, and lowest price you'll accept from a potential purchaser.
 Make certain that your agent also has some leveraging power with chattel you're willing to agree to in the offer.

 By knowing your parameters, your agent can work with the potential purchaser's agent to create an offer that will be acceptable to you.
-After all, it comes down to bargaining and persuasion, and your North West Calgary Homes agent is one of the top in this field.
+After all, it comes down to bargaining and persuasion, and your Royal LePage Benchmark - North West agent is one of the top in this field.